-In 2017, there was one intimidation report on campus based on gender identity.
 There were no reported hate crimes in 2018.
-In 2019, there were six hate crimes reported.
-One was a simple assault, in an on-campus residence hall, based on race bias.
-Two were vandalism reports, both on campus, based on race bias.
-Three were vandalism reports, all on campus, based on religion bias.
+In 2019, there was one hate crime reported, which was a simple assault in an on-campus residence hall, based on race bias.
+In 2020, there was an aggravated assault reported at a non-campus location, with an ethnicity bias.